How to Help Your Child Overcome Dental Anxiety

 A. Choose a child-friendly dental clinic.

-Focus on selecting a pediatric dentist who is child-friendly and understands how to communicate with kids.
-Also, consider their communication skills and your child’s comfort to ensure stress-free dental visits.
+Focus on selecting a paediatric dentist who is child-friendly and knows how to communicate with kids.
+Furthermore, consider their communication skills and your child’s comfort to ensure stress-free dental visits.

 B. Inform the staff about your child’s anxiety and common triggers